 A surprisingly heart-wrenching, sweet and silly Netflix original, Kotaro Lives Alone has emerged as one of the best new anime series on Netflix this year.
-The series follows a four-year-old boy who moves into an apartment building on his own and the neighbours who band together to create a found family for him.
-In particular, Sato bonds with his next-door neighbour, a manga artist named Karino whose life is transformed by his bond with the child.
+The series follows a four-year-old boy who moves into an apartment building on his own and the neighbors who band together to create a found family for him.
+In particular, Sato bonds with his next door neighbor, a manga artist named Karino whose life is transformed by his bond with the child.
 What appears on the surface to be a simple comedy becomes a sweet meditation on the nature of family and community, as told through episodic vignettes.

 Grab yourself some dango, settle into the couch, and enjoy!

 What do you think?
 Which will you choose?
 You can’t go wrong with any of these wonderful series – just don’t forget the subtitles.

 Hold on!
 Anime is better when you understand Japanese